-Honeycutt Counseling, LLC offers online sessions as well as in-office sessions.
+Honeycutt Counseling, LLC offers online sessions only at this time.

-Areas of Focus are issues Julie has extensive experience in helping guide people seeking help.
+Areas of Focus are issues Julie has extensive experience in helping guide people.

 - Wholistic wellness (spirit, mind, and body)

 - Consultation for therapists integrating faith and psychology